Ingest Logs

 LP_Barracuda Cloud Email Filter

-Finalize Configuration: Click Create Log Source to save all configurations.
+Click Create Log Source to save above configurations.

 Method 2: Configure via Devices